 When we first started, I published 10 strategies that barely had a profit factor greater than 1.05.
 Today, we have 75+ strategies, and the average profit factor is well over 2.00.

-For an overview of our progress, you can review the updates below.
+For an overview of progress, you can review the updates below.

 I’ll provide the next quarterly update in January.